 Is blockchain right for your organisation?

-- Does your business operate in a regulated sector that requires you to know the identity of your business network?
+- Do you operate in a regulated sector that requires you to know the identity of your business network?

-- Does your business share and record information with multiple stakeholders, intermediaries or business entities?
+- Do you share and record information with multiple stakeholders, intermediaries or business entities?

-- Does your business carry out frequent or complex transactions with multiple stakeholders that can take days or weeks to resolve?
+- Do you carry out frequent or complex transactions with multiple stakeholders that can take days or weeks to resolve?

-- Does your business depend on using networks containing untrusted participants
+- Do you depend on using networks containing untrusted participants?

-- Does your business have regular exchanges with other businesses that would benefit from being automated and pre-programmed?
+- Do you have regular exchanges with other businesses that would benefit from being automated and pre-programmed?